weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ##Update Inventory

 Weekendesk supports the Inventory at the RatePlan level.
-The Channel partner can either send the same value for all RatePlans or a different value for each RatePlan.
+The ChannelManager partner can either send the same value for all RatePlans or a different value for each RatePlan.
 <br>
-If the Channel partner handles the stock at the room level, is supposed to send the same value for all RatePlans, and update the same for all RatePlans when receiving a new reservation.
+If the ChannelManager partner handles the stock at the room level, is supposed to send the same value for all RatePlans, and update the same for all RatePlans when receiving a new reservation.

 ```xml
 HEADER